mutantstandard/orxporter/docs/dzuk/image_formats.md

 #### `pngc` Crushed PNG
 Crushed PNG is the same format as PNG, but it's losslessly compressed to create a smaller file size.
 It requires an extra processing stage (which can be quite expensive on CPU at very large sizes like 512px), and it needs the dependency listed.
 Check the [oxipng](https://github.com/shssoichiro/oxipng) repo to see the documentation for it so you can see what it does to the PNG files.

-orxporter uses oxipng with the following command:
+Orxporter uses oxipng with the following command:

 `oxipng <in file> --out, <out file> --quiet`